jethrogb/nvme-ata-security/README.md

 directly supported, but some drives do support the ATA Security feature set through a compatibility layer.

-This repository Linux tools to deal with such drives.
+This repository contains Linux tools to deal with such drives.

 ## linux/